 - Create a socket:

-// src/socket.ts import { io } from "socket.io-client"; import { server } from "./config"; export const socket = io(server, { withCredentials: true, });
+// src/socket.ts import { io } from "socket.io-client"; import { server } from "./config"; export const socket = io(server, { withCredentials: true, }); - Use it in your main layout or a context:

 import { socket } from "../socket"; import { useEffect } from "react"; function ChatRoom({ chatId }) { useEffect(() => { socket.on("NEW_MESSAGE", (data) => { console.log("Received new message:", data); }); return () => { socket.off("NEW_MESSAGE"); }; }, []); const sendMessage = () => { socket.emit("NEW_MESSAGE", { chatId, message: "Hi!" }); }; return <button onClick={sendMessage}>Send Message</button>; } export default ChatRoom;